-As with many other products that originate in The United States, there were only a few options in the beginning to get a ring candle if you lived in Canada.
-After they had been around for a year or so and proved they weren’t a trend that was dying any time soon, a few companies decided to put their own spin on the products and open up shop in Canada.
+As with many other products that originate in The United States, there were only a few options for those looking to get a ring candle if you lived in Canada.
+After they had been around for a year or so and proved they weren’t a trend that was dying anytime soon, a few companies decided to put their own spin on the products and open up shop in Canada.

 Their ring candles come in great looking square glass containers and are double wicked, 100% eco soy wax candles.
 The rings that you unveil from inside the wax are valued from $25 – $5000 in their regular line, or $50 – $5000 in their ‘Sterling & Gold’ collection.

 Today we have for review: ‘Bunch ‘O’ Berries’ and ‘Perfect Pumpkin Pie’ from the original collection and ‘White Waterfall’ in their wax melts.

 Wax Type: 100% high quality eco-soy wax